LumaKernel/coqpit.vim/README.md

-Recommended to define non-buffer local because these commands can be also used from Infos/Goals buffers too. ( If not using `coquille_one_window=1`. )
+Recommended to define non-buffer local because these commands can be also used from Infos/Goals buffers too. ( If not using `coqpit_one_window=1`. )

 ## Configuration Highlight Colors

-Coquille will set the highligh colors automatically from backgrond color of your color scheme if you are using gui Vim.
+Coqpit.vim will set the highligh colors automatically from backgrond color of your color scheme if you are using gui Vim.

 - CoqChecked
 - CoqCheckedAxiom